teyahbd/ecommerce-keyword-api/README.md

 ## 1. Cleaning the dataset

-Follow the detailed instructions found in the jupyter notebook `/model_training/clean_data.ipynb`.
+To get started, follow the [walk-through](https://github.com/teyahbd/ecommerce-keyword-api/blob/main/model_training/clean_data.ipynb) found in the first jupyter notebook `/model_training/clean_data.ipynb`.
 We have also included a basic Python script, so you can complete the steps found in the notebook in one go using the command

 ```
 python3 clean_data.py